runticle/Bank-Tech-Test/README.md

 This is a simple Bank app to be used with irb in the command line.

-I have decided to fulfil the requirements using just one class, the Account class.
+I have decided to use an Account, Transaction and Printer class setup.

-The code passes all tests and linting tests.
+The code passes all tests and linting tests and has 98% test coverage.

 Clone the repo, run bundle and in your terminal run: